 Identification Resources: getting started

-If you're just starting out with plant identification, check out our 20 Helpful Hints here: it includes a review of plant ID books in print, tips on ID resources, and links to some groups on social media which offer ID help or which talk you through the various stages in identifying a plant.
+If you're just starting out with plant identification, check out our Helpful Hints here: you'll find a review of plant ID books in print, tips on ID resources, and links to some groups on social media which offer ID help or which talk you through the various stages in identifying a plant.

 You could also post photos on iSpot and ask for ID help - contributors are very helpful.